In this section you will find:

 Poverty threshold comparisons

-Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM nor the MBM-DIP account for the additional costs associated with disability.
-See the methodology section for more information.
+Note that the poverty experienced by people with disabilities is underrepresented because neither the MBM nor the MBM-DIP accounts for the additional costs associated with disability.
+See the Methodology section for more information.

-The income of the couple with two children was less adequate, at $7,916 below the Deep Income Poverty threshold and $20,687 below the Poverty Line.
-This means their income was 79 per cent of the MBM-DIP and 60 per cent of the MBM.
+The income of the couple with two children was less adequate compared to the single parent with one child, at $5,665 below the Deep Income Poverty threshold and $18,681 below the Poverty Line.
+This means their income was 85 per cent of the MBM-DIP and 64 per cent of the MBM.

 Low-income threshold comparisons

 The welfare incomes of the example households in New Brunswick were well below the low-income thresholds.
-In one instance, the welfare income was less than one-third of the threshold.
 The data is available in the table linked below.

 The LIM and LICO thresholds used are for after-tax income, as noted above.